janbodnar/FSharp-Examples/match.md

 printfn "%A" chx
 ```

 Another variant of the previous example.
+The `function` can
+replace `match/with`.